wristband-dev/go-auth/README.md

 #### Key Features:
 - **🏢 Multi-Tenant Architecture**: Built-in support for multi-tenant applications with custom domains
 - **🍪 Secure Session Management**: Encrypted cookie-based session storage with automatic token refresh
-- **🛡️ Security First**: Secure defaults with CSRF protection, encrypted cookies, and token validation
 - **🚀 Easy Integration**: Simple middleware-based integration with standard `net/http`
 - **⚡ Token Management**: Automatic access token refresh and secure token storage
 ### 2) Set Up Session Storage

 This Wristband authentication SDK is unopinionated about how you store and manage your application session data after the user has authenticated.
 We typically recommend cookie-based sessions due to it being lighter-weight and not requiring a backend session store like Redis or other technologies.

-The SDK provides a session manager interface that you need to implement:
+The SDK provides a session manager interface that you need to implement.

 ```go
 type SessionManager interface {